How Long Does it Take to Sell a House? Timeline Explained

-And when your property is listed on the market?
+And when your home is listed on the market?

 You bite your nails waiting for a buyer to derail the process with an inspection contingency that hits the reset button on your sale.

-In other words, not knowing the timeline for selling a house can be unsettling at best.
+In other words, not knowing your timeline can be unsettling at best.

 And agonizing at worst.